Leaving a gift in your Will

 It is worth remembering that if you do decide to leave this type of gift, it is important to review it from time to time as inflation can reduce its value.

-You may like to leave a specific item to Stonewall, such as a piece of jewellery, an antique or even a property.
+This is a gift of a specific item, such as a piece of jewellery, an antique or a property.

 - What information do I need?